Ferguson Fire: Closures

 As of August 19, the roads had been reopened, with the exception of Wawona Road, scheduled to reopen on August 24.

 Recreation

-The Ferguson Fire seriously impacted the recreational areas of the Sierra National Forest, Stanislaus National Forest and Yosemite National Forest.
+The Ferguson Fire seriously affected the recreational areas of the Sierra National Forest, Stanislaus National Forest and Yosemite National Forest.

-Yosemite Valley was closed on July 25 due to smoke impacts and to allow for firefighting operations on El Portal Road and Wawona Road.
+Yosemite Valley was closed on July 25 due to smoke effects and to allow for firefighting operations on El Portal Road and Wawona Road.
 Additional closures included Glacier Point Road, Bridalveil Creek Campground, Wawona Campground and the Merced Grove of Giant Sequoias.
-In August, specific trails and roads in the Groveland Ranger District of Stanislaus National Forest were closed due to anticipated long-term fire impacts.
+In August, specific trails and roads in the Groveland Ranger District of Stanislaus National Forest were closed due to anticipated long-term fire effects.